Common Questions

 How are you funded?

-LGAI is funded by private contributions from individuals and foundations that support nonpartisan government-accountability research.
+LGAI is funded by private contributions from individuals and foundations that support independent government-accountability research.
 We do not accept funding from candidates, political parties, government contracts, or advertisers.
-As a 501(c)(4) organization, contributions are not tax-deductible.
+As a 501(c)(4) social welfare organization, our donors are confidential and are not subject to public disclosure, and contributions are not tax-deductible.

 Do you give officials a chance to respond before publication?